What are bullous drug eruptions?

-Many chemotherapy agents have been reported to cause hand foot syndrome, however the commonest is 5-fluorouracil infusion and its oral prodrug capecitabine, (because of frequency of use) but pegylated liposomal doxorubicin is the commonest per dose (50% of patients treated with the recommended dose).
+Many chemotherapy agents have been reported to cause hand-foot syndrome, however, the commonest is 5-fluorouracil infusion and its oral prodrug capecitabine, (because of the frequency of use) but pegylated liposomal doxorubicin is the commonest per dose (50% of patients treated with the recommended dose).

 It appears the chemotherapy drug reaches the skin surface in sweat where it accumulates and then has a direct cytotoxic effect on the skin cells.

 Secondary to drug-induced oedema/swelling

 Any medication that can cause peripheral oedema (puffiness and swelling of feet and lower legs) can result in blistering localised to the swollen areas.
 Typically the blisters are tense and filled with clear fluid, developing in puffy swollen skin on the tops of the feet and ankles.
 The blisters develop slowly and may reach several cm in diameter.
 Calcium channel blockers (used to treat high blood pressure) are the most common drug cause of this.